Áine Phillips

 She is also a writer and teacher, promoting and advocating for performance and live art as a creative force for cultural and personal transformation.
 She has worked extensively as a curator and organiser of performance events in Ireland and the UK.
 She is Head of Sculpture at Burren College of Art since 1999.
 In 2015, she authored and edited 'Performance Art in Ireland: A History’ (Live Art Development Agency/ Intellect Books UK) and publishes regularly in visual art journals, books and online platforms.

-To buy Performance Art in Ireland:A History:
+Performance Art in Ireland:A History:

 www.intellectbooks.com/performance-art-…